Rapyd Network Rules

 “Merchant” means an entity that enables Rapyd as a means of collecting payment in exchange for goods and/or services sold to Rapyd users.

 “Sender” means the payor of funds transmitted via the Rapyd Network.
-A Sender is sometimes called a consumer in the Rapyd Network Rules.

 “Trade Secret” means any formula, pattern, device, or compilation of information that is used in a business, and that provides an opportunity to obtain an advantage over competitors who do not know or use it.